26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 • Plan inexpensive activities to do together.

-• Check-in with each other on a regular basis, and make sure that you are always open and honest about your recent purchases.
+• Check in with each other regularly and be open and honest about your recent purchases.

 • Encourage each other, especially if you slip up.